 Unlike RA, fibromyalgia is not considered a type of arthritis and is not associated with joint inflammation and damage.
 However, like RA, fibromyalgia is considered a rheumatic condition, causing chronic pain that affects the joints and soft tissues.

-Fibromyalgia affects an estimated 3 million people in the US, mostly women (80% to 90%).1 The disorder is most often diagnosed in middle age, but it can affect young adults and children, as well.
+Women are 10 times more likely to have fibromyalgia than men.
+The disorder is most often diagnosed in middle age, but it can affect young adults and children, as well.
 The cause or causes of fibromyalgia are not known.
-However, it is suspected that genetic and/or environmental factors may play a role in making a person more susceptible to the disorder.
+However, it is suspected that genetic and environmental factors may play a role in making a person more susceptible to the disorder.2

 Fibromyalgia can occur commonly with RA